 University of Chester shall take any action it considers necessary, and which is within its jurisdiction, to protect the quality of its academic provision and the standard of its awards.
-To this end, the Dean of Academic Quality and Standards may take exceptional action on behalf of Senate.
+To this end, the Dean of Academic Quality and Enhancement may take exceptional action on behalf of Senate.

-A6.14 The Authority and Competence of Boards, Committees and Sub-Committees in relation to Principles, Regulations and Requirements pathways and courses of study offered by the University.
+A6.14 The Authority and Competence of Boards, Committees and Sub-Committees in relation to Principles, Regulations and Requirements The Senate of University of Chester shall have ultimate responsibility for all regulations and requirements governing approved frameworks, programmes, pathways and courses of study offered by the University.
 Any proposed changes to these Principles and Regulations shall be considered by the Senate, which must give its explicit assent to such changes before they may be implemented.
 The Senate of University of Chester shall devolve upon its Quality & Standards Committee and the Sub-Committees of that Committee responsibility for considering and, where it is agreed, for recommending changes to requirements applicable to particular frameworks, programmes, pathways and courses of study.
 Where, exceptionally, it is deemed necessary to authorise a derogation from these Principles & Regulations, authority to do so is vested in the University's Quality & Standards Committee on behalf of Senate.